How Rewards Credit Cards Work

 The best rewards credit cards have the nicest features — low interest rates, lucrative rewards, and great perks.
 They can also be tough to get.

-It usually takes a credit score of around 700 or more to qualify for cards like the Chase Sapphire Preferred® Card and Capital One® Venture® Rewards Credit Card.
+It usually takes a credit score of around 700 or more to qualify for a card like the Capital One® Venture® Rewards Credit Card.
 (That’s considered “good” by FICO® and VantageScore, two of the major credit scoring models.)